Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 Mark Elliot Zuckerberg - Facebook, Inc.

+Thanks, Deborah, and thanks, everyone, for joining today.
 We started the year off with a good quarter.
 Our community continues to grow, with more than 1.9 billion people now using Facebook every month and almost 1.3 billion people using it every day.
 Our ads business is doing well too.
 Total revenue grew by 49% year over year to $8 billion, and advertising revenue was up 51% to $7.9 billion.

 In my letter to our community back in February, I talked about how for the past decade Facebook has focused on connecting friends and family.
 Now with that foundation, our next focus will be building community.
 There's a lot to do here.
 Building a global community is bigger than any one organization, but we can help by developing social infrastructure for communities, for supporting us, for keeping us safe, for informing us, for civic engagement, and for including everyone.